Catheter Ablation for Atrial FibrillationSkip to the navigation

 After an ablation, you might take an antiarrhythmic medicine for a few months to help keep your heart in a normal rhythm.

 You might feel symptoms, such as palpitations, after the ablation procedure.
 These symptoms might happen while your heart is healing.
+Sometimes the symptoms may feel different to you after the ablation compared to before the ablation.
 During your follow-up visits, tell your doctor if you have symptoms.
 If they do not go away after a few months, you may need a second ablation procedure.

 Why It Is Done